-View the full list of our 11 breakout sessions at our 2017 National Conference.
+View the full list of our 11 breakout sessions that happened at our 2017 National Conference.

-The breakout sessions will be running in the afternoon of our conference; with the first sessions of your choice taking place from 14:00-15:00 and the second session of your choice taking place from 15:30-16:30.
+The breakout sessions ran in the afternoon of our conference; with the first session of your choice taking place from 14:00-15:00 and the second session of your choice taking place from 15:30-16:30.

 1. Putting Diversity Into Practice

 This session will explore how to translate a willingness to create a more diverse workforce into practical steps towards achieving it.
 We will consider what stops organisations reflecting the wider community in their workforce and how to effect change.
 With Pauline Tambling, Creative & Cultural Skills; Tony Heaton, Shape Arts; Melanie Abrahams, Renaissance One and Tilt; and Philip Hedley, Theatre Royal Stratford East

 2. National College Creative Industries